Safety first

 “Temple of Bilqis”

 Mahram Bilqis and Arsh Bilqis, the Temple and Throne of Bilqis, is what the Yemenis call the sites we are visiting.
-Completely wrong of course, because these sites date from about 400 BC – hundreds of years after the era of the legendary queen.
+Completely wrong of course, because these sites date from about 400 BCE – hundreds of years after the era of the legendary queen.
 But we hardly can blame the Yemenis trying to capitalize on the mythical appeal of the Queen of Sheba.

 For centuries, these sites acted as cheap quarries for the locals.
 That has left its mark.
 From behind the wire fence we look at what is left of the buildings – eight pillars, a wall of the large oval temple, a monumental staircase with a beautiful row of ibex statues.
 Some stones show traces of the original Sabaean script.
 In a hidden corner we find ten recently discovered tombs.
 Lifelike effigies depict the heads of the deceased.